oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 A successful response that contains a Status List Token MUST use an HTTP status code in the 2xx range.

 A response MAY also choose to redirect the client to another URI using an HTTP status code in the 3xx range, which clients SHOULD follow.
-A client SHOULD detect and intervene in cyclical redirections (i.e., "infinite" redirection loops).
+See [](#redirects) for security considerations on redirects.

 The following are non-normative examples of a request and response for a Status List Token with type `application/statuslist+jwt`: